Planning 3 days in Paris, France to explore the romantic city? Wondering what to do?

 The museum could occupy you for 3 days alone.
 It is hard to decide where to go and what to see - So I recommend taking a 3h tour with a guide that will allow you to see and learn about the highlights of the Louvres - Check out programs and availabilities

 Visit the beautiful Opera that is a little like a mini Versailles Castle with beautiful corridors and ornaments.

-Pre-purchase your entrance ticket for a self tour of the Opera
+You can buy a ticket and do a self tour of the Opera.

 If you like shopping

 You are very close to the big department stores on Boulevard Haussmann

 Take the Hop on Hop Off to get to the Montmartre Sacré-Coeur area.

 Climb to the top of Montmartre or enjoy a funicular ride.
 Admire the magnificent view and visit the Basilica (no photos allowed inside).
 Explore the charming hill with its unique artsy atmosphere.

 If you are not too tired, finish your day with a representation at the famous cabaret Moulin Rouge